kozodoi/website/_pages/z5_teaching.md

 ## Student theses

-- Active Learning in Credit Scoring
+-  A Cost-Benefit Analysis of Active Learning Methods in Credit Scoring
 - Reject Inference using Generative Adversarial Neural Networks
 - A Multi-Objective Particle Swarm Optimization Approach for Feature Selection
 - Multi-Objective Feature Selection in Credit Scoring